The student cost of living in Germany is based on your accommodation type, the number of times you eat at a restaurant etc.

 Suggested: Top 10 MS Universities in Germany

-Food and Outings
+Food and Outings Cost

 Leaving your home and moving miles away to another country implies that you will have to manage your meals.
 Be it if you need to cook or go to a restaurant.
 Although, one thing that you need to remember is that spending on food in a restaurant on a daily basis will be very expensive for you as a student.
 Therefore, cooking for yourself is the best way to keep your expenses in check in Germany.

-The cost of living in Germany for Indian students is also conveniently manageable as a few Indian stores are available to provide them with spices and other ingredients to cook authentic Indian food and save money.
+The cost of living in Germany for international students is also conveniently manageable as a few Indian stores are available to provide them with spices and other ingredients to cook authentic Indian food and save money.

 Average Cost in Germany on Food and Beverages is -